Road to Zero is a world first road safety education complex, developed by the TAC in partnership with Melbourne Museum.

 Road to Zero is delivered in two parts, with a total duration of two hours.
 The program is designed for Years 9, 10 and VCAL students.
 It can also cater to students participating in wellbeing or city camp programs.
 An education visit to Road to Zero comprises two experiences: an immersive and exploratory exhibition showcasing the latest in multi-sensory interactive technologies, and curriculum-linked programs in the purpose-built Learning Studio.

-Learn more about the experience spaces
+Learn more about our school programs.

 Venue and access